-One of the most overlooked aspects of communication is the fact that team members need to know what is expected of them.
-Most leaders do this naturally with tasks and projects but don’t often remember to be clear about expectations when it comes to meeting cadences, regularity of feedback, and so forth.
+One of the most overlooked aspects of communications is the fact that team members need to know what is expected of them.
+Most leaders do this naturally with tasks and projects, but don’t often remember to be clear about expectations when it comes to meeting cadences, regularity of feedback and so forth.

 Dig Into Different Styles

 Next, have some fun.
 Most people enjoy learning about themselves, and discovering your team members’ individual communication styles is time well spent.
 There are numerous assessments you can try, so take some time to determine which one provides the most useful results for your organization.

 For example, one framework breaks styles into Direct, Functional, Collaborative and Influential.
 Based on the format you use, and the results you uncover, you can then shape your team’s communication preferences accordingly.

 People’s personalities are far from the only element to consider in communication.
 Another key aspect is how they prefer to talk with their peers and their managers.
 Some employees like to pop by one another’s desks for quick chats, while others would rather text, Slack or pick up the phone.
 While it’s often assumed that such preferences are generational (e.g. younger people like digital methods, while older folks like phone calls), they’re not always.

 For example, writers, data scientists and other team members in roles that require great concentration might practice time blocking, preferring to shut down all forms of communication during certain periods so they won’t be distracted or brought out of their “zones.”
 It’s important to respect such boundaries if you can, as doing so will contribute to a more productive, functional workforce.